jeffeb3/v1pi/doc/index.rst

  * Edit the v1pi-wpa-supplicant.txt (not with notepad.exe)
  * Put it in a pi, and go to `http://v1pi.local <http://v1pi.local>`_

-The longer instructions, including auto wifi hotspot, and a bunch more detail are here:
+The longer instructions, including wifi hotspot, and a bunch more details are here:

 :doc:`setup`